MerkulovDaniil/hse24/homework.md

     \alpha_{k+1} = \alpha_k - \beta \frac{\partial L}{\partial \alpha}
     $$
     Choose any constant $\beta$ and the number of steps you need.
 Describe the obtained results.
 How would you understand, that the obtained schedule ($\alpha \in \mathbb{R}^{10}$) becomes better than it was at the start?
 How do you check numerically local optimality in this problem?
-1. Compare analytic and autograd (with any framework) approach for the gradient of:
+1. [10 points] Compare analytic and autograd (with any framework) approach for the gradient of:
     $$
     f(X) = - \log \det X
     $$